Optimization of Integer-Forcing Precoding for Multi-User MIMO Downlink: Abstract

 \section{Abstract}

-Integer-forcing (IF) precoding is an alternative to linear precoding for multi-user (MU) multiple-input-multiple-output (MIMO) channels.
-IF precoding can be viewed as a generalization of lattice-reduction-aided (LRA) precoding where symbol-level detection is replaced by codeword-level decoding, allowing achievable rate expressions to be derived explicitly.
-A particular form of IF precoding that is asymptotically optimal for high SNR is the regularized diagonally-scaled IF (RDIF) scheme, which is specified by a diagonal scaling matrix~$\bD$ and an integer-valued effective channel matrix~$\bA$.
-Optimal values for these parameters have been found (analytically) only for the case of $K=2$~users.
-In this paper, a low-complexity method is proposed to find good parameters for the RDIF scheme for $K > 2$~users.
-The proposed method computes matrix $\bD$ by solving a relaxed optimization problem and then matrix $\bA$ by the application of the LLL algorithm---which, in this particular case, is shown to converge with a fixed number of iterations, resulting in an overall complexity of $\calO(K^3)$.
-Simulation results show that the proposed method achieves a higher sum rate than choosing $\bD=\bI$ (as in LRA precoding) and significantly outperforms traditional linear precoding in all simulated scenarios.
+Integer-forcing (IF) precoding is an alternative to linear precoding for multi-user (MU) multiple-input-multiple-output (MIMO) channels, with the potential to offer superior performance at a similar complexity.
+In this letter, a low-complexity suboptimal method is proposed to optimize the parameters of an IF scheme for any number of $K$ users.
+The proposed method involves solving a relaxation of the problem followed by the application of a lattice reduction algorithm and is shown to have an overall complexity of $\calO(K^3)$.
+Simulation results show that the proposed method achieves a higher sum rate than a heuristic choice of parameters and significantly outperforms conventional linear precoding in all simulated scenarios.